pirsch-analytics/blog/video-tracking.md

 <script src="https://www.youtube.com/iframe_api"></script>
 ```

 Alright, now that we have these in place, we can start embedding the video into your website.
-Normally, you would just add an iframe to your site that looks something like this (for YouTube).
+Normally, you would just add an iframe to your site that looks something like this.

 ```html
 <iframe width="560"